2011 CONCACAF U-20 Championship: Venues

-The tournament was hosted in two stadia.
+The tournament was hosted in two stadium.

 Draw

 The draw for the final tournament took place on February 11 in Guatemala City, Guatemala, dividing the 12 sides into four, three-team groups.

 Status of Guadeloupe

 Guadeloupe is a member of CONCACAF but not a member of FIFA.
 As such, they are eligible to compete for CONCACAF Championships but are not eligible to qualify for the FIFA U-20 World Cup.
 If they had reached the semifinals of this tournament, the 4th team from CONCACAF to qualify for the 2011 FIFA U-20 World Cup would have been the losing quarterfinalist who gained the most points in the group stage.
 If two or more teams had been tied, then a drawing of lots would have been be used.